Beyond Blue’s Lead Clinical Advisor, Dr Grant Blashki, looks at how you can support your mental health if you have been diagnosed with COVID-19.

 While your physical health and doing what you can to minimise your chances of spreading the virus are critical, it’s equally important to manage your mental health throughout your experience of the illness.

-If you do have COVID-19 and are one of the many people able to manage your recovery at home, make sure that you are following the direction of your appointed medical professionals as well as the clear government guidelines about isolation.
+If you do have COVID-19 and are one of the many people able to manage your recovery at home, make sure that you are following the direction of your appointed medical professionals as well as the relevant government guidelines around isolation.

 It’s important for your wellbeing to remember that your efforts to isolate yourself means you are making a valuable contribution to the community.
 In doing so, you are not only looking after yourself and those around you, you are also protecting the most vulnerable members of our community.